ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

     ##   2.381   0.007   2.396

-## Version 2 - a less dirtier approach
+## Version 2 - a less dirty approach

 We need to improve the performance but we do not want to loose flexibility.
 After all, our initial engine is pretty flexible: we can plug any distribution function to it, and we do not need  need to touch it.